mercadopago/devsite-docs/guides/online-payments/checkout-pro/integration.en.md

 > NOTE
 >
-> Accept payments only from registered users
+> Adapt the Checkout Pro integration to your business
 >
-> Access the [Other features](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-pro/configurations/#bookmark_accept_payments_from_registered_users_only) section to know how to accept payments only from registered users, with cards and money in Mercado Pago account.
+> Access the [Preferences Configuration](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-pro/configurations) section to know more about preference attributes, responsible for adding new features to the Checkout Pro according to your business model.

 <span></span>